Description of the knee anatomy and related conditions.

 1.1.
 The patella

-The limb being supported in the straight position, and the extensor muscles relaxed, the natural range of mobility laterally of the patella can be estimated.
+The limb being supported in the straight position of the knee, and the extensor muscles relaxed, the natural range of mobility laterally of the patella can be estimated.
 This is interfered with by muscular action in inflammatory conditions or by early tuberculous ulceration of the contiguous cartilages.
 The numerous longitudinal striae or sulci on the anterior surface of this bone can now also be detected.
 In these are embedded tendinous bundles of the rectus, so as to give firmer leverage.
 The fact that these fibers, thus tied down, are liable after stretching and tearing to fold in between the ends of the bone after fracture, is a ready explanation of the difficulty of ensuring bony union here.
 (Macewen.)
 The patella is separated from the tibia by a pad of fat and a deep bursa, save at its insertion.
 Owing to the lowest part of the patella being thus separated from the joint by fat, fracture here does not, necessarily, open the joint.

 1.1.1.
 The bone has the following relation to the femur in different positions: